YisongMiao/DiSQ-Score/README.md

 # Evaluate one model with one line command
 Would you like to know the DiSQ Score for any language model?
-You are welcome to use this one line command! \
+You are welcome to use this one line command!

-We provide a simplified one line command to evaluate any language model (LM) that has been hosted in the HuggingFace model hub.
+We provide a simplified command to evaluate any language model (LM) that has been hosted in the [HuggingFace model hub](https://huggingface.co/models).
 You are recommended to use this for any new model (especially those not studied in our paper).

 ```